advanced-stack/py-llm-core/README.md

 ### Troubleshooting

+The following workaround should no longer be necessary:

 The `llama-cpp-python` dependency may improperly detects the architecture and raise an error `an incompatible architecture (have 'x86_64', need 'arm64'))`.

 If that's the case, run the following in your virtual env: